tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-18-a-review-of-gaussian-processes.md

     return np.zeros(X.shape[0])
 ```

-2. Constant mean: This mean function is a generalization over zero mean.
+- **Constant mean**: This mean function is a generalization over zero mean.
 It maps the input to a vector with a constant value in all its dimensions.
 Often, a good practicle choice of the constant to map to is the mean of the data at hand.
 It statistically holds more information that zero mean and hence may lead to a better posterior (though in practice it doesn't make much difference).
 Zero mean can easily be derieved by setting the coefficient to zero.

 $$f(X) = c$$